Perpetuals

 Pioneered by Robert J. Shiller in Measuring Asset Values for Cash Settlement in Derivative Markets.

-- $r_{t}$: return on an alternative asset between day $t$ and $t+1$.
-The asset could be anything liquid, but in practice would be the return on a risk-free short debt, such as an overnight repo rate, debt that is either nominal or indexed to a consumer price index.
+: perpetual futures price at day : index of dividends paid to owner of underlaying asset on day : return on an alternative asset between day and .
+The asset could be anything liquid, but in practice would be the return on a risk-free short debt, such as an overnight repo rate, debt that is either nominal or indexed to a consumer price index. : daily resettlement received by a long from the short

 Traditional Future Contracts